braedynl/CSE231-020-SS20/FAQ.md

 #### Can you have multiple print statements display on the same line in console?

 Yes.
 The `print()` function has a parameter called `end`, which specifies a `str` to concatenate to the back of the line that's being printed.
-It has a default value of `'\n'`, the newline character, which is why print statements on subsequent lines in your code display text on subsequent lines in the console.
+It has a default value of `'\n'`, (the newline character), which is why print statements on subsequent lines in your code display text on subsequent lines in the console.

 Default behavior:
 ```python